-MPESA started in 2007 as a solution for unbanked Kenyans to send money to each other.
+MPESA was founded in 2007 as a solution for unbanked Kenyans to send money to each other.
 It is now the world’s largest financial technology by subscriber base hitting 50 million users in September 2021.
 The mobile money transfer service primary market is Kenya.
-Anyone planning to do business in Africa or with an African must know how MPESA works.
+We detail how MPESA works.

 This is how MPESA works

 MPESA is a service offered by Safaricom, East Africa’s most prestigious company and a Forbes 2000 largest companies in the world.
 If you want to use MPESA, do the following:

 - Buy a Safaricom SIM card from an approved vendor.
 Remember SIM card fraud is common in Kenya, that is why you have to buy from approved resellers.
 Your identity details and your ID/Passport will be required.

 - Activate the SIM card and MPESA services.
 Place the SIM card in the phone.
 If you are using a smartphone, go to the SIM Tool Kit and you will see MPESA Services.
 For feature phones, just look for Safaricom, then MPESA.
 Remember, activating SIM card is not the same as activating MPESA.

 - Deposit money into your MPESA account.
 Go to the nearest MPESA shop (these are independent vendors approved by Safaricom to handle cash transfers.)
 Give the MPESA shop attendant any amount of liquid money starting from KES 49 – KES 300,000.
 The MPESA attendant will ask for your MPESA activated phone number, and your identity documents.

 - Receive money in your MPESA account.
 The MPESA shop attendant will then transfer the same amount of money you gave from their bulk account onto your MPESA account.
 You will receive a message instantly showing the amount of money you have received.
 You can keep the money in your account for as long as you want, or you can transfer it.

 Transferring money from MPESA account